 - Reward yourself for completing complex tasks.
 Take an extra break or give yourself 10 minutes to communicate with friends or family.

 - Learn to say no. Saying no can be difficult in an office setting but is perhaps even more so when working remotely.
 Feeling overloaded is one of the most common sources of stress when working from home.
-However, it’s important you learn to say no to a boss or coworker if you currently have too much on your plate.
+However, you must learn to say no to a boss or coworker if you currently have too much on your plate.